 Why Database Manager makes a decision to migrate data between different database platforms?
+Or to migrate from existing database to a completely new platform?

 The first reason that comes to mind is outgrowing the existing system.
 Let’s say you started a business using ordinary MS Excel spreadsheets with several calculated fields.
 Or Microsoft Access is used for storing simple set of data.
 Everything works great until your company becomes bigger and more much data should be involved in business processes.
 Generally MS Access is limited to 2 Gb database size and supports 10-20 concurrent users.
 So it cannot be considered as a solution for a heavy access load, web access or doing data warehousing of every transaction over the next 10 years.